 USCIS changed the Form I-539 and added new requirements in March 2019.
 As part of the change, USCIS collects Biometrics and done updates to the form and how the applications are processed for anyone using I-539.
 This change impacts H4, F1, L2 and many other visa holders that use I-539 form with USCIS.
-We cover the details of the changes, impact to processing times in general since the change.
+This article covers all the changes, biometrics fee, process and impact to processing times in general, including latest news on the form.

-Why New I-539 form ?
-Visa Types Impacted ?
+Background : Why Biometrics with I-539 form ?
+Visa Types ?

-One of the fundamental reason for the new I-539 form with Biometrics option is the Executive order EO 13780.
-As per that EO with title “Protecting the National from Foreign Terrorist Entry into the United States”, they want to protect America from foreign Terrorists and individuals who can cause threat.
-Wit the New I-539 form, USCIS is planning to collect Biometric information for better screening and vetting for national security.
+One of the fundamental reason for the updating the I-539 form with Biometrics option is the Executive order EO 13780.
+As per that EO with title “Protecting the National from Foreign Terrorist Entry into the United States”, DHS want to protect America from foreign Terrorists and individuals who can cause threat.
+Wit the updated I-539 form, DHS is planning to collect Biometric information for better screening and vetting for national security.

 Impacted Visa Types with New I-539 form